 School Closings/Delays - Frequently Asked Questions

-Note: During the 2020-2021 School Year, Mars Area School District will be utilizing remote learning, which may be used in place of a school day when inclement weather or another emergency situation requires the District to close its school buildings.
-Students and parents/guardians will be informed of a Remote Learning Day through the District’s mass notification system in the same way that school closings and delays are announced.
+Note: During the 2021-2022 School Year, Mars Area School District will be utilizing remote learning, which may be used in place of a school day when inclement weather or another emergency situation requires the District to close its school buildings.
+This school year, all Flexible Instruction / Remote Learning Days will run on a Two-Hour Delay with Modified Kindergarten schedule to better enable both teachers and students to prepare for the school day.
+Students and parents/guardians will be informed of a Flexible Instruction / Remote Learning Day through the District’s mass notification system in the same way that school closings and delays are announced.

-Regardless of weather forecasts during evening or morning newscasts, parents/guardians may find closing or delay information via the following resources:
+Regardless of weather forecasts during evening or morning newscasts, parents/guardians may find delay/closing or Flexible Instruction / Remote Learning Day information via the following resources:

 - The District’s Telephone/E-mail Notification System